So your pain is in the collarbone or clavicle area, but it seems to be originating from your neck.

 “Shoulder blade pain is most commonly indicative of a cervical problem, usually degenerative disc disease, sometimes spinal stenosis, or radiculopathy, which is more commonly known as a pinched nerve,” says Dr. Galland.

 “Cervical” refers to the neck area (cervical vertebrae).
-In degenerative disc disease, the spongy-like, shock-absorbing discs in between each vertebra is worn down.
+In degenerative disc disease, the spongy-like, shock-absorbing discs in between each vertebra are worn down.

 Spinal stenosis is narrowing of the canal through which the spinal cord runs.
 Both situations can put pressure on nerves that come off the spinal cord.